szaire/FullStackOpen-Exercises/README.md

 * part 1: 56m (...)

 # Important!
-Always remember delete node_modules for each ecercises
+Always remember to delete 'node_modules' for each ecercises